-Robert Fulford is a Managing Director of EPIC.
-He previously worked at Barclaycard Consumer Europe before joining EPIC.
+Robert Fulford is a Managing Director at EPE.
+He previously worked at Barclaycard Consumer Europe before joining EPE.
 Whilst at Barclaycard, Robert was the Senior Manager for Strategic Insight and was responsible for identifying, analysing and responding to competitive forces.
-Prior to Barclaycard, Robert spent four years as a strategy consultant at Oliver Wyman Financial Services, where he worked with a range of major retail banking and institutional clients in the UK, mainland Europe.
-Middle East and Africa.
-At EPIC, Robert manages the investments in Whittard of Chelsea, Rayware and David Phillips.
+Prior to Barclaycard, Robert spent four years as a strategy consultant at Oliver Wyman Financial Services, where he worked with a range of major retail banking and institutional clients in the UK, mainland Europe, Middle East and Africa.
+At EPE, Robert manages the investments in Whittard of Chelsea and David Phillips.
 Robert read Engineering at Cambridge University.